TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/no-more-ideas/readme.md

 ## This is important

 We need less nodes and more wires.
 Less dots and more lines.
 Less islands and more bridges.
+Less junk and more pipes.

 Less individuals, and more collectives.
 Less heroes and more teams.
 Less stars and more systems.
-Less ideas and more peace and quiet.
+Less ideas and more peace and quiet!

 For now and forever, I say.